mallikarjunimmadi/repo/vsphere/README.md

-# vSphere ESXi Hardening
+# vSphere ESXi Local User Compliance

-PowerCLI script to validate and remediate ESXi local user access and lockdown configuration across hosts managed by one or more connected vCenters.
+PowerCLI automation for validating and remediating ESXi local user compliance across hosts managed by one or more connected vCenters.

-Script files:
+Current script:

-- `esxi_local_user_compliance_v0.0.3.ps1`
+- `esxi_local_user_compliance_v0.0.4.ps1`

-## Features
+## What It Does

-- Uses existing PowerCLI vCenter sessions and stops if no vCenter is connected.
-- Supports one host, multiple comma-separated hosts with a single `--host` argument, or CSV input.
-- In `--validate` and `--check-connectivity` mode, defaults to all hosts in connected vCenters when no host input is supplied.
-- Resolves the parent vCenter and cluster for each target host.
-- Writes live logs to console and to a timestamped log file.
-- Exports a timestamped CSV report for every run.
-- Logs the script version at startup so each run can be traced to the script revision used.
 - Validates whether required local users exist on each ESXi host.
-- Validates whether each required user has `ReadOnly` host access.
+- Validates whether each user has `ReadOnly` host access.
-- Validates whether each required user is in the lockdown exception list.
+- Validates whether each user is in the lockdown exception list.
-- Supports `--username` override in `--validate` and `--remediate` mode so you can target only the supplied username(s) instead of the script-defined `RequiredUsernames`.
-- Can remediate missing local users, assign `ReadOnly` access, enable lockdown mode, and add users to lockdown exceptions.
-- In `v0.0.3`, remediation also resets the ESXi local user password to the password supplied for the run.
+- Reads the host's current lockdown mode.
+- Remediates missing or non-compliant configuration in a fixed order.
-- Can test direct connectivity to each ESXi host by using a specific supplied or prompted username and password.
+- Can test direct ESXi connectivity with a supplied username and password.
-- In `--check-connectivity` mode, can either preserve lockdown or temporarily disable and restore it, depending on `--lockdown-mode`.
-- Supports `--lockdown-mode enable|disable` in `--check-connectivity` mode to control whether lockdown is preserved or temporarily disabled during the connectivity test.
-The default is `enable`.
+- Writes a timestamped log file and CSV report for every run.

+## Remediation Order

+In `--remediate` mode, version `0.0.4` processes each target user in this order:

+1. If the user does not exist, create it.
+2. Ensure the user has `ReadOnly` access.
+3. Ensure lockdown mode is enabled as `lockdownNormal`.
+4. Ensure the user is in the lockdown exception list.
+5. Reset the password only when `--force-reset` is used and the user already existed before remediation.

+This avoids the earlier behavior where password reset could fail first and make the report look like the user was absent.

 ## Requirements

 - PowerShell with VMware PowerCLI available.
-- You must connect to one or more vCenters before running the script.
+- An active connection to one or more vCenters before running the script.
-- Your current vCenter session must have enough privileges to inspect and change ESXi host local accounts and lockdown settings.
+- Sufficient privileges to inspect and modify ESXi local users, access mode, and lockdown settings.

-Example vCenter connection:
+Example:

 ```powershell
 Connect-VIServer -Server vcsa01.example.com
 Connect-VIServer -Server vcsa02.example.com
 ```

-## Configurable Settings
+## Script Configuration

-Update these values near the top of the script:
+These values are defined near the top of the script:

 - `RequiredUsernames`
 - `ReportDirectory`